java-wanted/jupik/09-stream/STREAM.md

 - Print out the information about the first user her name contains a letter "l"

 - If there is no such user, report about it.

+There are ways to create a Stream:

+- Use the stream operation of a Java Collection

+- Use the static operation stream of the type Arrays

+- Use static operations of the type Stream

+There is the parrallelStream operation of the type Stream.
+This operation perform processing of elements of the stream in parallel, on a few tasks.

+Solve the following float stream problem:

+- Create a collection of float numbers, from zero to 3 millions

+- Use the stream operation to convert the collection to a stream

+- Update values in accord with the following formula:

+    f: v -> sin(0.2f + v / 5) + cos(0.2f + v / 5) + cos(0.4f + v / 2)

+- Convert the resulting stream into a collection

+- Print the time taken by the calculation

+- Use the parralelStream operation to process the origin collection in the same way

+- Print the time taken by the calculation in parallel